Her brightly coloured locks say it all: Zandile Ndhlovu has one great passion in life – the ocean.

 Zandi was going through a divorce in 2016 and headed to Southeast Asia with just a backpack on her back.
 “There was so much transforming of the woman I was in the time I was there.”

 “Then, a few years later, I came across this video of three girls swimming underwater with no tanks and I was intrigued.
-I later found out that they were freediving.”
+I later found out all about the mystery that was freediving.”

-Zandi gave up her own sales and marketing consultancy business, which she ran for five years, after finding her passion lays elsewhere.
+Zandi gave up her own Diversity & Inclusion, Human Resources and IR consultancy business, which she ran for five years, after finding her passion lays elsewhere.
 She qualified as a free diver in Sodwana Bay.

 “The feeling is expansive – I fall into this place where I picture myself as a star falling through the night sky when I’m underwater.”
 She qualified as a freediving instructor in January last year – and then, two months later, Covid came along.